-Opening the door to Africa’s markets: Promoting exports helps SMEs form new business relations
+Gateway to Africa’s markets: Export promotion helps SMEs to establish new business relations (completed)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Commerce

 Tunisia needs stability and growth to maintain social peace in its young democracy and to stem refugee flows.
 The country therefore faces the challenge of having to create more employment.
 Because of its small domestic market, exporting goods and services is crucial to the growth of the economy.
 However, three quarters of all exporters operate in just three sectors, namely textiles and leather goods, food and electronics.
 Most of the main exports have not changed in over 20 years.
 One reason for this is the country’s strong focus on the European market.

 Although many sub-Saharan countries boast the world’s highest economic growth rates, only around ten per cent of Tunisia’s exports go to the African continent.
 The Tunisian Government has recognised the potential of African markets and intends to increase exports and investment.

 Selected small and medium-sized Tunisian enterprises have better access to new export markets in Africa, resulting in more employment.

 The project team primarily works with small and medium-sized enterprises in the manufacturing and service sector that have little or no representation in African markets.